Inside the origins of Sonic 3, and why Sega is confident in its future

 However, with the launch of the remastered edition of the first four games, Sonic Origins, Sonic 3 has finally seen some fresh attention too, having been absent on current systems for years.

-We spoke to the vice president of product development for the Sonic the Hedgehog series Takashi Iizuka about his history with the franchise that began as a designer on Sonic 3, leading the series since, and now heading up Sonic’s first foray into open-world gaming with Sonic Frontiers.
+I spoke to the vice president of product development for the Sonic the Hedgehog series, Takashi Iizuka, about his history with the franchise – beginning as a designer on Sonic 3, leading the series since, and now heading up Sonic’s first foray into open-world gaming with Sonic Frontiers.

 Humble beginnings

-Iizuka first started his career with Sonic as a designer on Sonic 3, so Sonic Origins is a chance to return to his beginnings.
+Iizuka first started his career with Sonic as a designer on Sonic 3, so Origins is a chance to return to his beginnings.
 "It was an incredible feeling to be able to return to where everything started for me all these years later," Iizuka says.
-"I have such great memories of working on Sonic 3 when my career was only just starting and am proud to have the game included in Sonic Origins."
+"I have such great memories of working on Sonic 3 and am proud to have the game included in Sonic Origins.

-"Of course, it brought back many memories of when we were working on developing Sonic 3,” Iizuka says of returning to the game with Origins.
+"Of course, it brought back many memories of when we were working on developing Sonic 3,” Iizuka continues.
 “Sonic 3 is an extremely memorable game for me personally, since it was the first Sonic title I worked on.
 When porting Sonic 3 & Knuckles this time, I dug up specification documents I wrote in 1993 to check some things.
 We’ve included some of those in the museum mode for Sonic Origins."

 A jam of ideas

-Sonic Origins isn’t the first time SEGA has returned to the series’ beginnings.
+Sonic Origins isn’t the first time Sega has returned to the series’ beginnings.
 Back in 1997, the publisher released Sonic Jam, a compilation of the first four games, adding an easy mode to the titles.
-Though Origins shouldn’t be mistaken for a rehash, Iizuka assures us.
-For a start because this isn’t the first time SEGA has returned to the classic Sonic games, back in 1997, for instance, released back in 1997, Sonic Origins has reminded us of Sonic Jam, another compilation that was released for the SEGA Saturn in 1997.
-It brought easy modes for the first three games, alongside a hint towards SEGA's 3D intentions for Sonic.
-We asked Iizuka if he saw Origins as a spiritual successor to Sonic Jam.
+But Origins shouldn’t be mistaken for a rehash, Iizuka assures us.

-Though, after all these years, "The final fights will always stand out to me the most for their sheer scale and ambition."
-Iizuka says of Sonic 3 and Knuckles bosses.
-"But of course, there are others too; running through the burning forest at the start of the fight on Angel Island Zone feels iconic even today.
+Even after all these years, the final fights of Sonic 3 and Knuckles will always stand out to Iizuka for their sheer scale and ambition.
+"But of course, there are others too," he says.
+"Running through the burning forest at the start of the fight on Angel Island Zone feels iconic even today.
 I feel like the team did a fantastic job at delivering some great boss fights in Sonic 3 & Knuckles."

 Sadly, SEGA isn’t taking the opportunity to implement new routes or scrapped content in Sonic Origins, as they did in the 2013 remasters of Sonic 1 and 2 "For Sonic 1 and 2, adding the ability to play as Tails and Knuckles (which you couldn’t do in the originals) allowed us to add new routes that take advantage of their abilities."
 Iizuka explains.
 "For Sonic 3 & Knuckles, you could already use these characters in the original game so we didn’t add new routes in Sonic Origins.
 The routes for Tails and Knuckles that were in the original are still there, of course.
 I think it offers even more to enjoy than Sonic 1 and 2."